 4.15.
-The following examples (pgs 19-23) illustrate proper implementation and evaluation of the respiratory waveform using RLL.
+The following examples (pgs 18-23) illustrate proper implementation and evaluation of the respiratory waveform using RLL.
 The waveforms to the reader's left reflect a comparison question while the comparative waveform on the reader's right depicts the relevant question.
 For reader ease in determining response duration, polygraph chart grid lines have been included in all of the examples.

 4.15.1.
-In the first example (Figure F.9, pg 19), RLL applies because the comparison question (on the left) displays one of the five RLL features-apnea-blocking.
+In the first example (Figure F.9), RLL applies because the comparison question (on the left) displays one of the five RLL features-apnea-blocking.
 The relevant question response on the right depicts another RLL feature - progressive decrease in amplitude.
 The comparison question response is 10 seconds in duration, while the relevant question response is 15 seconds in duration.
 Since the relevant question has 15 seconds of response duration, it establishes the default window of evaluation.
 When employing RLL evaluation procedures, both comparative responses must have equivalent windows of evaluation.
 Accordingly, during the evaluation process, both comparative responses must include 15 seconds of data (arrows represent equivalent windows of evaluation).
 As such, one of the comparative responses may include recovery or homeostasis data within its equivalent window of evaluation.
 In the analysis process, the comparison question is assigned a value of plus one (+1).
-The comparison question line length within the 15 second window-of-evaluation is shorter (even though it includes a recovery cycle) than the line length within the 15 second relevant question window.
+The comparison question line length within the 15 second relevant question window.